daos-stack/daos/docs/admin/administration.md

 ### Start

-The system can be started backup after a controlled shutdown.
+The system can be started back up after a controlled shutdown.

 - Start a System:
 ```bash